 The sequence block MAY be a single long line with only a single line ending.
 We however suggest wrapping the sequences to 60-100 characters per line for better human readability.

-There MUST NOT be any blank lines in the individual sequence entries section.
+There MAY be blank lines in the individual sequence entries section, although this is discouraged.

 Generic illustration: